sanathNU/TechnicaInsania/_tabs/Resources.md

 ### Order

 - There are a lot of links that need a lot of be sorted and put out here.
 So, I'm thinking order by major sciences, then individual niche topics maybe.
 It all depends on how interesting I have visited the websites and have found helpful.
-I gotta be honest here, I don't see half the websites I see here, but again, there's no harm in 'links hoarding' xD.
+I gotta be honest here, I don't visit half the websites I see here, but again, there's no harm in 'links hoarding' xD.
-- Majorly, there's a lot of things one can do on the internet.
+- So, I'm dividing them into Ordered and Unordered

 #### Unordered Links